Corporate sustainability

 Our emissions target includes Scope 1, 2, and Scope 3 categories – but we still have more to do to collect data for some material Scope 3 categories, such as emissions related to our supply chain.
 We are working to develop a more complete picture of our Scope 3 data and will report transparently on our related impacts and progress.

-Our priority is to reduce our impact in absolute terms, with the elimination and reduction of emissions – but we also recognise and support other measures such as renewable energy, credible offsetting, and new technologies.
+Our priority is to reduce our impact in absolute terms, with the elimination and reduction of emissions.

 Our objective operationally is to play our part in protecting and enhancing our natural world.

 We are advocates for, and support disclosure, of nature-related impacts.
-We are supportive the framework being developed by the Taskforce on Nature-related Financial Disclosures (TNFD).
-We also signed the ‘Finance for biodiversity pledge’ in 2022, with a commitment to report publicly against the principles by 2025.
+We are supportive of the framework being developed by the Taskforce on Nature-related Financial Disclosures (TNFD).

 Social